Grey seal: Ecology and distribution

 An isolated population exists in the Baltic Sea, forming the H. grypus balticus subspecies.

-Besides these very large colonies, many much smaller ones exist, some of which are well known as tourist attractions despite their small size.
-Such colonies include one on the Carrack rocks in Cornwall.
+Besides these very large colonies, many much smaller ones exist, some of which are well-known tourist attractions, despite their small size.
+Such colonies include one on the Carrack rocks, Cornwall.

 During the winter months, grey seals can be seen hauled out on rocks, islands, and shoals not far from shore, occasionally coming ashore to rest.
-In the spring recently weaned pups and yearlings occasionally strand on beaches after becoming separated from their group.
+In the spring, recently weaned pups and yearlings occasionally strand on beaches after becoming separated from their group.

-Grey seals are vulnerable to typical predators for a pinniped mammal.
-Large sharks are known to prey on grey seals in Canada, particularly great white sharks but also, upon evidence, additionally Greenland sharks.
+Grey seals are vulnerable to typical predators for a pinniped mammal; their primary predator would be the orca or killer whale, but certain large species of sharks are known to prey on grey seals in North American waters, particularly great white sharks and bull sharks but also, upon evidence, additionally Greenland sharks.
+Some grey seal carcasses have washed ashore with visible "cookie cutter" bite marks, a telltale sign of attack by a Greenland shark (also called the sleeper shark).
 In the waters of Great Britain, grey seals are a fairly common prey species for killer whales.
-Apparently, grey seal pups are sometimes taken alive by white-tailed eagles, as well.
+In the Baltic, grey seal pups are prey for White-tailed eagles, and Great black-backed gulls.